mathisdev7/M-Astral/README.md

-# F'Threads
+# M'Astral

-**F'Threads** is a modern social media platform that allows users to share thoughts, ideas, and connect with others.
+**M'Astral** is a modern social media platform that allows users to share thoughts, ideas, and connect with others.
 This project is built with Next.js and leverages various technologies to provide a smooth and responsive user experience.

 ![fthreads](https://media.discordapp.net/attachments/972878173488447568/1280029206553563269/icon_2.png?ex=66dbdd98&is=66da8c18&hm=bc318f7dbdd78a68fbf61fe7b1a4271114fe9485193efd3d4bc1630ab1dd232f&=&format=webp&quality=lossless)